RAHenriksen/NGSNGS/README.md

 Line752: 1.000000e+00 	0.000000e+00 	0.000000e+00 	0.000000e+00 	0.000000e+00 	0.000000e+00 	0.000000e+00 	0.000000e+00
 ~~~~
 * The first two lines signifies the possible quality scores to be simulated and their corresponding error probability.
 * The remaining lines are seperated into 5 equal regions, i.e 750/5 -> 150.
-Signifying the number of positions for which a fragment can have simulated nucleotide quality scores.
+Signifying the number of positions for which a read can have simulated nucleotide quality scores.
 The first 150 lines -> A, next T, then G, then C and finally N.
-* When quality profiles are provided (-q1,-q2), NGSNGS infers the maximum read length given the number of position with corresponding quality scores (number of lines) and creates a readlength limitation (e.g. (752-2)/5 = 150) independent of the fragment length options (-l,-lf,-ld).
+* When quality profiles are provided (-q1,-q2), NGSNGS infers the cycle length given the number of position with corresponding quality scores (number of lines) and creates a read length limitation (e.g. (752-2)/5 = 150) independent of the fragment length options (-l,-lf,-ld).
-* To simulate .Fastq the quality profiles needs to be provided.
+* To simulate .fastq outputs, the quality profiles needs to be provided.
 For Sequence-Alignment-Map formats if no quality profile have been provided, then all the quality scores in the nucleotide quality string will be the lowest quality.
 * From the error probability depending on the simulated quality score, sequencing errors will be simulated by equally substituting between the remaining three nucleotides.
 When providing the '-ne' option sequencing error substitution is disabled.
 ### Misincorporation file (-mf)
 This misincorporation file represent the type specific probabilities of any of the bases transitioning to any other nucleotide or not transitioning for every cycle or position of the sequence.